-(d) A judge may respond to judicial selection inquiries, provide recommendations (including a general character reference, relating to the evaluation of persons being considered for a judgeship), and otherwise participate in the process of judicial selection.
+(d) A judge may respond to judicial selection inquiries, provide recommendations (including a general character reference relating to the evaluation of persons being considered for a judgeship), and otherwise participate in the process of judicial selection.

-34 35 (e) A judge may serve as a reference or provide a letter of recommendation only if based on the judge's personal knowledge\ of the individual.
+(e) A judge may serve as a reference or provide a letter of recommendation only if based on the judge's personal knowledge of the individual.
 These written communications may include the judge's title and may be written on stationery that uses the judicial title.

-38 (3) Except as permitted in subdivision (c) or otherwise authorized by law\ or these canons:

-- 41 (a) A judge shall not advance the pecuniary or personal interests of the judge or - 42 others by initiate initiating communications with a sentencing judge or a probation - 43 or corrections officer, a representative of a probation department about a proceeding pending\ before the sentencing judge, but may provide information in response to an official request.
-"Sentencing judge" includes a judge who makes a disposition pursuant to Welfare and Institutions Code section 725.

-(b) A judge, other than the judge who presided over the trial of or sentenced the person seeking parole, pardon, or commutation of sentence, shall not initiate communications with the Board of Parole Hearings regarding parole, or the Office of the Governor regarding parole, pardon, or commutation of sentence, but may provide them these entities with information for the record in response to an official request.

-(c) A judge may initiate communications concerning a member of the judge's family\ with a probation or corrections officer a representative of a probation department regarding sentencing, the Board of Parole Hearings regarding parole, or the Office of the Governor regarding parole, pardon, or commutation of sentence concerning a member of the judge's family, provided the judge is not identified as a judge in the communication.
+- (3) Except as permitted in subdivision (c) or otherwise authorized by law or these canons: - (a) A judge shall not advance the pecuniary or personal interests of the judge or others by initiating communications with a sentencing judge or a representative of a probation department about a proceeding pending before the sentencing judge, but may provide information in response to an official request.
+"Sentencing judge" includes a judge who makes a disposition pursuant to Welfare and Institutions Code section 725. - (b) A judge, other than the judge who presided over the trial of or sentenced the person seeking parole, pardon, or commutation of sentence, shall not initiate communications with the Board of Parole Hearings regarding parole or the Office of the Governor regarding parole, pardon, or commutation of sentence, but may provide these entities with information for the record in response to an official request. - (c) A judge may initiate communications concerning a member of the judge's family with a representative of a probation department regarding sentencing, the Board of Parole Hearings regarding parole, or the Office of the Governor regarding parole, pardon, or commutation of sentence, provided the judge is not identified as a judge in the communication.

+ADVISORY COMMITTEE COMMENTARY: Canon 2B

-A strong judicial branch, based on the prestige which that comes from effective and ethical performance, is essential to a system of government in which the judiciary functions independently of the executive and legislative branches.
-Judges should distinguish between proper and improper use of the prestige of office in all of their activities.
+A strong judicial branch, based on the prestige that comes from effective and ethical performance, is essential to a system of government in which the judiciary functions independently of the executive and legislative branches.
+A judge should distinguish between proper and improper use of the prestige of office in all of his or her activities.

-As to those communications that are permitted under this canon, a judge must keep in mind the general obligations to maintain high standards of conduct, as set forth in Canon 1, and to avoid any impropriety\ or the appearance of impropriety\ as set forth in Canon 2.
-A judge must also be mindful of Canon 2A, which requires a judge to act at all times in a manner that promotes public confidence in the integrity\ and impartiality\ of the courts.
+As to those communications that are permitted under this canon, a judge must keep in mind the general obligations to maintain high standards of conduct as set forth in Canon 1, and to avoid any impropriety or the appearance of impropriety as set forth in Canon 2.
+A judge must also be mindful of Canon 2A, which requires a judge to act at all times in a manner that promotes public confidence in the integrity and impartiality of the courts.

 A judge must avoid lending the prestige of judicial office for the advancement of the private interests of the judge or others.
-For example, a judge must not use the judicial position to gain advantage in a civil suit involving a member of the judge's family;\ or use his or her position to gain deferential treatment when stopped by a police officer for a traffic offense.
+For example, a judge must not use the judicial position to gain advantage in a civil suit involving a member of the judge's family, or use his or her position to gain deferential treatment when stopped by a police officer for a traffic offense.

 As to the use of a judge's title to identify a judge's role in the presentation and creation of legal education programs and materials, see Commentary to Canon 4B.
 In contracts for publication of a judge's writings, a judge should retain control over the advertising, to the extent feasible, to avoid exploitation of the judge's office.
-As to the acceptance of awards, see Canon 4D(6)(c) and Commentary.

-This C and does not afford judges a privilege against testifying in response to any official summons.
+This canon does not afford a judge a privilege against testifying in response to any official summons.